top of page

 What makeup brands do you use?

-I use high-end brands like MAC, Morphe, NARS, Chanel, Charlotte Tilbury, Maqpro, Colour Pop, Too Faced, etc., These products are pro quality and work well in flash photography without making you feel caked in makeup.
+I use high-end brands like MAC, Natasha Denona, NARS, Chanel, Charlotte Tilbury, Maqpro, Colour Pop, Too Faced, etc., These products are pro quality and work well in flash photography without making you feel caked in makeup.
 They have outstanding durability to last all day & night.

 Are they suitable for sensitive skin?